phoddie/node-red-mcu/readme.md

 ### Runtime
 - [ ] Align runtime behavior and APIs with Node-RED as much as practical.
 This would benefit from assistance from developers familiar with Node-RED.
 - [X] Messages sent between nodes sent asynchronously to avoid JavaScript stack overflows on long chains of nodes.
 This also appears to match full Node-RED's message queuing behavior.
-- [ ] Implement support to instantiate nodes from a [Mod](https://github.com/Moddable-OpenSource/moddable/blob/public/documentation/xs/mods.md).
+- [x] Implement support to instantiate nodes from a [Mod](https://github.com/Moddable-OpenSource/moddable/blob/public/documentation/xs/mods.md).
 This would allow updated flows to be installed on embedded devices in seconds.
+[Build instructions](./mods/readme.md).

 ### Nodes
 Possible future work on built-in nodes: